 |Date:||December 28, 1973|

-40 years later, in an interview with Record Collector, Roger Taylor reveals his fantastic memory when asked if Queen ever toured with 10cc.
+In an interview with Record Collector 40 years later, Roger Taylor reveals his fantastic memory when asked if Queen ever toured with 10cc.
 "No, but we did one gig with them.
 They were excellent.
 We had more of a show than they did.
 They had more of a session vibe, but great, inventive stuff.
 They weren't a stage act as such."

 Since this is the last show of the year, it's likely the last time the band would use the pre-Queen II version of Procession as the opening music.
 It's uncertain which version they'd use in Australia a month later.